Harmannz/FML/README.md

+# Hello

+> “61% of all Americans admit regular struggle with wardrobe panic” - from an article that I cannot remember

+This is a hackathon project which recommends clothes to wear by checking the forecast for the day.
+When setup correctly, it should:
+- Be smart about my clothing choices by recommending outfits with complementary turban colours
+- Make my mornings easy by not having to decide on color combination
+- Help be prepared for rainy days!!!

+# Example:

 # ClothesRecommender

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.